What Battery Size is Best for Your Electric Bike?

 Cons

-• While not explicitly stated, larger capacities from this brand could be heavier than some competitors.
+• Could be heavier than some competitors.

 2. Engwe Electric Bike Battery